 World War I

 This statue was a gift from France, sculpted by Anna Hyatt Huntington.
-Inscription reads “Sons of Gloucester who gave their lives in the World War.”
-The statue was originally dedicated in 1921 and then rededicated September 2, 2001.
+The inscription reads “Sons of Gloucester who gave their lives in the World War.”
+The statue was originally dedicated in 1921 and then rededicated on September 2, 2001.

 Ten Pound Island Coast Guard Station, (Visible From) Western Avenue/ Stacy Boulevard, Plaque on Stacy Boulevard

 In honor of the men who established Coast Guard Aviation in May of 1925 on Ten Pound Island in Gloucester Harbor.
 Home of the first continuously operating Coast Guard Air Station.
 Growth in operations and aircraft size forced a move to Salem in 1935 and again to Cape Cod in 1970.
 That “They who go down to the sea in ships” shall not perish.